 The Florida Hospital Cancer Institute sees more newly diagnosed cancer patients than any other cancer facility in the United States, and was one of only 12 community oncology programs honored by the American Society of Clinical Oncology for their commitment to improving cancer care through increased participation in clinical trials.

-In addition, Florida Hospital Orlando is the only member of the Florida Hospital family to provide patients with access to gynecologic oncologists—specialists who have had fellowships in gynecology and medical oncology.
 While we’re proud of our history, at the Florida Hospital Gynecologic Oncology Center we’re not content to rest on our laurels.
 At the heart of our program is a deep desire and dedication to improving the life of each patient who comes through our doors.
 For this reason, we have a dedicated Gynecologic Oncology Care Coordinator to meet every patient’s needs.

 The specialists at the FHCI Gynecologic Oncology Program can treat a variety of gynecological conditions, including benign ovarian cysts and masses, complex endometrial hyperplasia, excessive menstrual bleeding, uterine fibroids and endometriosis.
 We also offer ovarian risk reduction surgery, in which the ovaries of high-risk patients are removed to prevent them from developing ovarian cancer.